 Hi, I’m Brenda Thompson, registered dietitian

 and owner of Life Skills Nutrition.
-This next segment I am going to talk about healthy portion
+In this segment, I’m going to talk about the set point